georgebabarus/magento-filesystem-extension/docs/source/extension/configuration.rst

 For now, the available configuration is inserted into the deployment config file /etc/env.php since there are deployment related configs like database connection and are mandatory.

-The configuration consists mainly of 3 components:
+The configuration consists mainly of 3 essential components:

-    * ``driver_configs`` which are configurations related to connection to the filesystem provider
+    * ``driver`` which are configurations related to connection to the filesystem provider

-    * ``directories -> mapping`` - in this path you will be able to define new directories paths or overwrite the existing ones under ./pub directory
+    * ``directory -> mapping`` - in this path you will be able to define new directories paths or overwrite the existing ones under ./pub directory

-    * ``directories -> configs`` - in this path you can configure additional settings related to specified directory and driver. (e.g.: custom endpoint delivery path)
+    * ``directory -> config`` - in this path you can configure additional settings related to specified directory and driver. (e.g.: custom endpoint delivery path)

 .. include:: ./../messages.rst